- CXO Track

 - Attacking Azure Block Blobs

-Apart from the standard storage most data are stored in databases.
-We will attack AWS RDS for finding out misconfigurations which will allow us to steal data and increase our foothold.
+Apart from the standard storage most data is stored in databases.
+We will attack AWS RDS and Azure Databases by finding out misconfigurations which will allow us to steal data and increase our foothold.
+We will also identify what implementation level hardening cloud providers do that prevents attackers from gaining access to the underlying OS in cases of cloud databases.

 - AWS RDS misconfigurations